Convex geometry of quantum resource quantification: Atomic gauges as resource quantifiers

 The definition of what exactly constitutes the free operations is frequently dependent on the resource theory or the physical setting under consideration.
 The largest possible set of free operations are the \textit{resource non-generating operations} $\RNG$, such that for any $\Phi \in \RNG$ we have $\sigma \in \Spdd \,\Rightarrow\, \Phi(\sigma) \in \Spdd$.
 In particular, a trace-preserving resource non-generating operation acting on a free state always results in another free state.
 Often, a smaller subset of operations is considered: they are the \textit{stochastically resource non-generating operations} $\RF$, consisting of operations $\Lambda$ which admit a Kraus decomposition of the form $\Lambda(\rho) = \sum_n K_n \rho K^\dagger_n$ such that $\sigma \in \Spdd \,\Rightarrow\, K_n \sigma K^\dagger_n \in \Spdd \;\forall\,n$.
 The physical motivation for the choice of stochastically resource non-generating operations is that it guarantees that no resource can be created from a non-resource state in any possible measurement outcome.
 In the theory of theory of quantum coherence, for instance, they are called incoherent operations \cite{baumgratz_2014}.
 Even these operations are often considered to not reflect the physical restrictions sufficiently well, and much smaller subsets of physically relevant operations are used; for instance, in entanglement theory the set of operations of interest are the local operations and classical communication (\locc) \cite{vedral_1997,chitambar_2014}, and in coherence theory a common choice are the strictly incoherent operations \cite{winter_2016} or even smaller subsets \cite{chitambar_2016,marvian_2016,vicente_2017}.

-Identifying $\conv(\Sp)$ with the set of free states and $\F$ with a chosen set of free operations, we define a valid measure for the given resource to be a function $M : \DD \to \mathbb{R}_+ \cup \{\infty\}$ which satisfies two basic criteria:
+Identifying $\conv(\Sp)$ with the set of free states and $\F$ with a chosen set of free maps (not necessarily channels), we define a valid measure for the given resource to be a function $M : \DD \to \mathbb{R}_+ \cup \{\infty\}$ which satisfies two basic criteria: